wp-plugins/wowslider/readme.txt

 Control panel -&gt; System -&gt; Advanced system settings -&gt; (Performance) Settings -&gt; Data Execution Prevention.

 Turn off DEP or add WOW Slider in the exception list.

+= 15.
+I haven't received a registration code after the purchase =

+The registration info is sent to your email instantly after the purchase is complete.
+In most cases this missing email can be found in your spam folder.
+If you still couldn't find your license info, please contact us at support [at] wowslider [dot] com with your order number.

 == Screenshots ==